-In recent years there have been many anecdotal reports of topical finasteride (typically in gel or solution form) resulting in similar or greater increases in hair count compared to oral finasteride (pills).
-Moreover, the topical version has fewer side effects in comparison to the oral version.
+In recent years there have been many anecdotal reports of topical finasteride resulting in similar or greater increases in hair count compared to oral finasteride.
+The topical finasteride is typically in gel or solution form, while the oral one is in pill form.
+It is hoped that the former will have fewer rates of side effects.

 Although the manufacturer of Propecia (Merck) applied for a patent for topical finasteride in 2002, the company has to date never tried to develop an actual product.
 This is all the more surprising when considering that Propecia has been getting significant negative publicity of late due to some users suffering from long-term sexual side effects.